matrix-org/matrix-spec-proposals/specification/11_event_signing.rst

 Signing JSON
 ------------

-We can now sign a JSON object by encoding it as a sequence of bytes.
-Computing the signature for that sequence and then adding the signature to the original JSON object.
+We can now sign a JSON object by encoding it as a sequence of bytes, computing the signature for that sequence and then adding the signature to the original JSON object.

 Signing Details
 +++++++++++++++

-JSON is signed by encoding the JSON object without ``signatures`` or ``unsigned`` keys using a canonical encoding.
+JSON is signed by encoding the JSON object without ``signatures`` or keys grouped as ``unsigned``, using the canonical encoding described above.
 The JSON bytes are then signed using the signature algorithm and the signature encoded using base64 with the padding stripped.
 The resulting base64 signature is added to an object under the *signing key identifier* which is added to the ``signatures`` object under the